TOAST-DOCS/Compute-Instance/en/console-guide.md

 Routing in NHN Cloud Windows instances can be changed as follows.

 * Press **Windows Key + R** to open an execution window, and enter `cmd` and execute to open a command prompt window.
 You can enter route commands here.
+Route commands
 * Print current configuration: route print
 * Add : route add "Destination" mask "subnet" "gateway" metric "Metric value" if "Interface number"
 * Change : route change "Destination" mask "subnet" "gateway" metric "Metric value" if "Interface number"